HEALTH-PARIKSHA: Assessing RAG Models for Health Chatbots in Real-World Multilingual Settings: Results

-We perform human evaluation on five models on the \semanticsimilarity\ (SS) task and compare human and LLM evaluation by inspecting the ranking of the models in Appendix \ref{sec:human_llm_comparison}.
+\paragraph{Comparison of human and LLM evaluators} We perform human evaluation on five models on the \semanticsimilarity\ (SS) task and compare human and LLM evaluation by inspecting the ranking of the models in Appendix \ref{sec:human_llm_comparison}.
 We find that for all languages except Telugu, we get identical rankings of all models.
-Additionally, we also measure the Percentage Agreement (PA) between the human and LLM-evaluator, details of which can be found in the Appendix \ref{sec:llm-non-english} and find it to be consistently higher than 0.7 on average across all languages and models.
+Additionally, we also measure the Percentage Agreement (PA) between the human and LLM-evaluator, details of which can be found in the Figure \ref{fig:pa-combined} and find it to be consistently higher than 0.7 on average across all languages and models.
 This shows the reliability of our LLM-based evaluation for \semanticsimilarity\, which uses the GT response as a reference.